-• A CEMP is a plan that demonstrates what provisions and mitigation measures will be in place during construction to control noise emissions, erosion and siltation from stormwater flows, air borne dust and smoke and, if required, advise neighbours when these works are to occur and who to contact should dust become a nuisance.
+- A CEMP is a plan that demonstrates what provisions and mitigation measures will be in place during construction to control noise emissions, erosion and siltation from stormwater flows, air borne dust and smoke and, if required, advise neighbours when these works are to occur and who to contact should dust become a nuisance.
 Developers, engineers and contractors are responsible for the development and implementation of CEMP's, and for ensuring that identified contingency measures are implemented as appropriate.
-CEMP's are particularly important in the City of Karratha due to our arid climate and frequent strong winds that are typically westerly and northerly in summer and easterly in winter.

-- If required to be submitted the CEMP must have regard to the Department of Environmental Protection publication a guideline for the prevention of dust and smoke pollution from land development sites in Western Australia November 1996.
-This publication requires a Classification - Assessment Chart to be completed.
+CEMP's are particularly important in the City of Karratha due to our arid climate and frequent strong winds that are typically westerly and northerly in summer and easterly in winter. - A CEMP is required to be submitted on sites greater than 5000m2 on which any work involving the clearing of vegetation and/or topsoil, recontouring (bulk earthworks), trenching and/or road construction is to be done to develop the land for any use are to occur, or where the proposed development is likely to impact on residential or other sensitive land uses. - A CEMP may also be required to be submitted for sites less than 5000m2 undertaking the above works in close proximity of sensitive land uses or located on tourist routes. - The CEMP must have regard to the Department of Environmental Protection publication a guideline for the prevention of dust and smoke pollution from land development sites in Western Australia November 1996.
+This publication requires a Classification Assessment Chart to be completed.
 The chart and chart notes recognise that the major factors influencing the dust risk potential of a specific site are the time of the year when the works are to be conducted, the nature of the site, and the extent of the proposed works and the proximity of the site to any other land use.
 Erosion control may be required at stormwater outlets to prevent scouring. - The CEMP should stipulate the hours of construction, likely times that construction vehicles will need to access and egress the site, and outline what management measures are in place to control noise emissions.
 Noise management provisions and mitigation measures must have regard to the Environmental Protection (Noise) Regulations 1997.